In-person Group X classes have returned to drop-in style and no longer require GroupEx Pro pre-registration. Just drop in, no sign ups needed!

 Join a Virtual Group X Class

-- Click the Zoom link within the class description.
+- Click on the class name and Zoom link within the class description.

 - Sign-in via SSO (single sign-on authentication).
 The domain is pdx.zoom.us.